HYLAS-2 Commercial Satellite, United Kingdom

-HYLAS-2 is a broadcasting satellite, principally used for providing high-power direct-to-home (DTH) and digital broadcasting services to Europe, the Middle East and Africa.
-The satellite is part of the HYLAS series of highly adaptable satellites.
-It will be launched into geosynchronous transfer orbit (GTO) through the Star-2 platform on the piggyback of an Ariane 5 or Soyuz rocket launch vehicle in early 2012.
+It is part of the HYLAS series of highly adaptable satellites.
+It was launched into geosynchronous transfer orbit (GTO) through the Star-2 platform on the piggyback of the Ariane 5 launch vehicle in August 2012.
+In-orbit testing was completed in September 2012 and operational control was handed over to Avanti.

 HYLAS-2 satellite design and development